ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 2. Building a model that predicts the difficulty/level of a new text,
 3. Evaluating how good the model is.

+## ☁️ Web Application

+In order to make our solution available to everyone, we decided to create a web application.

+It will be possible to type a sentence in a text field and predict the difficulty level of this sentence.
+The level of accuracy will also be displayed.

+To build our web application, we used Google services, namely App Engine.
+The Google documentation was necessary to educate us.

+Here is the link to our web application : https://unique-grid-305713.ew.r.appspot.com

+### How to use them ?

+It's very simple.
+There is a text box below "Write a sentence", just write a sentence as mentioned (example : Bonjour j'ai 30 ans)

+To calculate the level of the sentence, click on "Test".

+The web application will then return the level of the sentence (example: A1).

+We told you, it's very simple. 😉😉

 ## 1️⃣ Milestone 1
 ### First steps